 Dr. Camea Davis is a poet-researcher and teacher educator with a doctorate in critical educational policy studies.
 Her research and community work explores minoritized youth civic action and youth spoken word as tools to advance equitable democracy.
 She is currently managing all participating cities of the National Youth Poet Laureate Program.

-Mahogany L. Browne, Artistic Director of Urban Word, was selected as Kennedy Center’s Next 50, is the Executive Director of JustMedia, a writer, playwright, organizer, & educator.
+Mahogany L. Browne serves as the Artistic Director of Urban Word and one of our most vital community members.
+She is the inaugural Poet-In-Residence at Lincoln Center, was selected as Kennedy Center’s Next 50, is the Executive Director of JustMedia, a writer, playwright, organizer, & educator.
 Browne has received fellowships from Arts for Justice, Air Serenbe, Cave Canem, Poets House, Mellon Research & Rauschenberg.
-She is the author of recent works: Vinyl Moon, Chlorine Sky, Woke: A Young Poets Call to Justice, Woke Baby, & Black Girl Magic.
-Founder of the diverse lit initiative Woke Baby Book Fair, Browne’s latest poetry collection Chrome Valley (Norton) due to drop Spring 2023 is a promissory note to survival.
-She is the first-ever poet-in-residence at the Lincoln Center and lives in Brooklyn, NY.
+She is the author of recent works: Vinyl Moon, Chlorine Sky, Woke: A Young Poets Call to Justice, Woke Baby, & Black Girl Magic, and many others.
+Founder of the diverse lit initiative Woke Baby Book Fair, Browne’s latest poetry collection Chrome Valley (Norton) is a promissory note to survival.
+As Artistic Director, she connects Urban Word to the wider poetry community, offering advice and connections for programming, and curating our annual Black Girl Magic Ball which serves as a fundraiser for Urban Word as well as a fellowship for young girls and gender expansive youth ages 13-19.

 is a Brooklyn-based poet, screenwriter, visual artist and educator.
 Her expertise in instructional design and differentiated learning was forged through over a decade of experience in youth-based nonprofits and educational technology.
 As a curriculum specialist, she co-authored Fresh Ed: A Field Guide to Culturally Responsive Pedagogy (2016), later serving as Project Director for the Fresh Ed integrative arts program.
 Eboni attended New York University’s Tisch School of the Arts before going on to become the 2010 Women of the World Poetry Slam Champion and the recipient of the 2018 Friends of Literature prize (Poetry Foundation).
 As Program Director at Urban Word, Eboni manages our roster of teaching artists as well as our core and off-site programming, including school residencies and general artist requests.